 - The Disability Confident scheme can help in getting a guaranteed interview.

-- Service in the armed forces is excluded from protection against disability discrimination.
+- Service in the armed forces is excluded from protection against disability discrimination (before discharge).

 - If cases are not resolved internally, they can be taken to an employment tribunal after notifying ACAS.
 Conciliation through ACAS may also be possible.
 (Resolving disputes)